swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 This protocol customizes the basic consume-from-the-front functionality.
 A protocol for customizing search is future work and involves accommodating different kinds of state and ways that a searcher may wish to speed up subsequent searches.
 Alternative names for the protocol include `CustomRegexComponent`, `CustomConsumingRegex`, etc., but we don't feel brevity is the key consideration here.

+### Why `where SubSequence == Substring`

+A `Substring` slice requirement allows the regex engine to produce indicies in the original collection by operating over a portion of the input.
+Unfortunately, this is not one of the requirements of `StringProtocol`.

+A new protocol for types that can produce a `Substring` on request (e.g. from UTF-8 contents) would have to eagerly produce a `String` copy first and would need requirements to translate indices.
+When higher-level algorithms are implemented via multiple calls to the lower-level algorithms, these copies could happen many times.
+Shared strings are future work but a much better solution to this.

 ## Future directions

 ### Backward algorithms

 It would be useful to have algorithms that operate from the back of a collection, including ability to find the last non-overlapping range of a pattern in a string, and/or that to find the first range of a pattern when searching from the back, and trimming a string from both sides.
 They are deferred from this proposal as the API that could clarify the nuances of backward algorithms are still being explored.

 <details>
 <summary> Nuances of backward algorithms </summary>

 There is a subtle difference between finding the last non-overlapping range of a pattern in a string, and finding the first range of this pattern when searching from the back.

 The currently proposed algorithm that finds a pattern from the front, e.g. `"aaaaa".ranges(of: "aa")`, produces two non-overlapping ranges, splitting the string in the chunks `aa|aa|a`.
 It would not be completely unreasonable to expect to introduce a counterpart, such as `"aaaaa".lastRange(of: "aa")`, to return the range that contains the third and fourth characters of the string.
 This would be a shorthand for `"aaaaa".ranges(of: "aa").last`.
 Yet, it would also be reasonable to expect the function to return the first range of `"aa"` when searching from the back of the string, i.e. the range that contains the fourth and fifth characters.

 Trimming a string from both sides shares a similar story.
 For example, `"ababa".trimming("aba")` can return either `"ba"` or `"ab"`, depending on whether the prefix or the suffix was trimmed first.
 </details>

 ### Future API

 Some common string processing functions are not currently included in this proposal, such as trimming the suffix from a string/collection, and finding overlapping ranges of matched substrings.
 This pitch aims to establish a pattern for using `RegexComponent` with string processing algorithms, so that further enhancement can to be introduced to the standard library easily in the future, and eventually close the gap between Swift and other popular scripting languages.